You’re about to write your first line of code, so it’s time to download a code editor!

 You might have done this earlier in the Installation chapter – if so, you can skip right ahead to the next chapter!

-Our suggestion is below, but feel free to ask your coach what their preferences are – it’ll be easier to get help from them.
+Our suggestion is below, but feel free to ask your mentor about other code editors.

 VS Code is a very popular and free to use editor.
 It’s available for Windows, OS X and Linux.